Topics: Quality, Safety & Maintenance Vibration , Finite element analysis

-Participants should have a degree in mechanical engineering and have some experience with FEA either by participating in the SAE Finite Element Analysis for Design Engineers on demand course or Seminar or through equivalent work experience.
+Participants should have a degree in mechanical engineering and have some experience with FEA either by participating in the SAE Finite Element Analysis for Design Engineers eLearning course or Seminar or through equivalent work experience.
 Familiarity with Windows OS and some CAD is helpful.
 The textbook, ?Engineering Analysis with SolidWorks?
 Simulation? by Paul Kurowski, is recommended reading.

 By participating in this course, you'll be able to: